sammyne/the-rust-programming-language/chapter01/README.md

     ```bash
     Rust is installed now.
 Great!
     ```
-- The installation script automatically adds Rust to your system PATH **after your next login**.
-    To use Rust without restarting your terminal, run the manually:
+- The installation script automatically adds Rust to your system PATH **after your next login** To use Rust without restarting your terminal, run the manually:
     ```bash
     source $HOME/.cargo/env